IanClark-fullStack/README-generator/README.md

   ## Description
   ------
-  To save time, this project will automate the process of creating your repositories readme file  by creating new instances every time
+    To save time, this project will automate the process of creating your repositories readme file  by creating new instances every time by by creating new instances every project
   **Written w/**
   Node, CLI, JavaScript

   ## Installation
   ------
-  Clone the repo to your machine,
+  Clone the repo to your machine

   ## Usage
   ------
    Navigate to the project directory, and simply run 'node index'

   ## Contributing
   ------